telekom-security/tpotce/README.md

 <a name="placement"></a>
 # System Placement
-Make sure your system is reachable through the internet.
-Otherwise it will not capture any attacks, other than the ones from your  internal network!
+Make sure your system is reachable through a network you suspect intruders in / from (i.e. the internet).
+Otherwise T-Pot will most likely not capture any attacks, other than the ones from your  internal network!
 We recommend you put it in an unfiltered zone, where all TCP and UDP traffic is forwarded to T-Pot's network interface.
 However to avoid fingerprinting you can put T-Pot behind a firewall and forward all TCP / UDP traffic in the port range of 1-64000 to T-Pot while allowing access to ports > 64000 only from trusted IPs.

 A list of all relevant ports is available as part of the [Technical Concept](#concept)
 <br>